 In response to the global COVID-19 pandemic, Acticor Biotech proposed using glenzocimab to treat acute respiratory distress syndrome (ARDS) in SARS-Cov-2 infected patients, in the context of a phase 2 clinical study (GARDEN NCT04659109).

-In February 2022, Acticor Biotech announced results of this exploratory study conducted in France and in Brazil between December 2020 and June 2021, in a total of 62 randomised patients (30 to glenzocimab and 32 to placebo):
+In February 2022, Acticor Biotech announced results of this exploratory study conducted in France and in Brazil between December 2020 and June 2021, in a total of 62 randomized patients (30 to glenzocimab and 32 to placebo):

 - No difference was shown for the primary efficacy endpoint of progression from moderate to severe respiratory distress between glenzocimab and the placebo, both administered in conjunction with the standard of care.